 Can I take the LLB/LLM top-up after completing your GFL course?

 The admission criteria for our LLM in Legal Practice (Level 7) includes that you must have an undergraduate degree (FHEQ level 6 or above) or equivalent.
-The GFL is a short and focused law conversion course for non-law graduates and sits at Level 6.
+The GDL is a focused law conversion course for non-law graduates and sits at Level 6.
 Therefore after completion you would be eligible to register for the LLM in Legal Practice or one of our SQE preparation courses.

-How do you assess the GFL course?
+How do you assess the GDL course?
 Exam or assignment?

 What is the difference between this and other Masters conversion courses?

-The College of Legal Practice’s GFL students can progress to their LLM in Legal Practice straight afterwards and will be well positioned to do so with the knowledge they’ve gained in the GFL.
+The College of Legal Practice’s GDL students can progress to their LLM in Legal Practice straight afterwards and will be well positioned to do so with the knowledge they’ve gained in the GDL.

 Say you pass SQE1, do you need to secure a training contract in order to pass SQE2?